Home » Do Parrots Get Depressed? (Signs of Sad + Unhappy Pet Birds)

 Excessive Vocalizations

-Vocalizations are among the most common indications that parrots are depressed.
-Happy parrots make gentle chirps and melodic sounds.
+Vocalizations can suggest that parrots are depressed.
 Sad parrots make unpleasant sounds, including:

 • Squawking.